NBA players ‘disappointed’ and ‘speechless’ after Breonna Taylor ruling

 Kendrick Perkins, an ESPN commentator who spent 14 seasons in the NBA, added: “Slap on the Wrist for Murder but I got family members doing 25 years to LIFE for drug charges!!!
 Unreal.”

 “It’s just so demoralizing and so discouraging,” said Golden State Warriors Coach Steve Kerr, a longtime proponent of increasing gun regulations, during a video conference call with reporters.
-“I just keep thinking about the generation of American kids of any color, is this the world they will live in?
+“I just keep thinking about the generation of American kids of any color: Is this the world they will live in?
 There’s so much violence.
 There’s so much shooting.
 It comes in so many forms.
 School shootings, vigilantism, police brutality, neighbor-to-neighbor.
 There’s just so much violence, and it’s demoralizing when we can’t hold anyone to account for it.”

+Michele Roberts, the head of the NBA players’ union, helped set up the bubble with an eye toward furthering the players’ social justice efforts.

+“Sadly, there was no justice today for Breonna Taylor,” Roberts said.
+“Her killing was the result of a string of callous and careless decisions made with a lack of regard for humanity, ultimately resulting in the death of an innocent and beautiful woman with her entire life ahead of her.
+Our players and I once again extend our deepest sympathies to her family, and we vow to continue working in her honor and to always say her name.”